Canon T1i vs Sony A77

 Travel and landscape photographers will find it useful that the A77 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the T1i and the A77 have been discontinued, but can regularly be found used on eBay.
+Both the T1i and the A77 have been discontinued, but can regularly be found used on ebay.
 The T1i was replaced by the Canon T2i, while the A77 was followed by the Sony A77 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the T1i and A77 can be found, respectively, in the Canon T1i Manual (free pdf) or the online Sony A77 Manual.

 So how do things add up?
 Which of the two cameras – the Canon T1i or the Sony A77 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.